Paper money: Early Chinese paper money

 Even before this point, the Song government was amassing large amounts of paper tribute.
 It was recorded that each year before 1101, the prefecture of Xin'an (modern Shexian, Anhui) alone would send 1,500,000 sheets of paper in seven different varieties to the capital at Kaifeng.
-In 1101, the Emperor Huizong of Song decided to lessen the amount of paper taken in the tribute quota, because it was causing detrimental effects and creating heavy burdens on the people of the region.
-However, the government still needed masses of paper product for the exchange certificates and the state's new issuing of paper money.
+In 1101, the Emperor Huizong of Song decided to lessen the amount of paper taken in the tribute quota because it was causing detrimental effects and creating heavy burdens on the people of the region.
+However, the government still needed masses of paper products for the exchange certificates and the state's new issuing of paper money.
 For the printing of paper money alone, the Song government established several government-run factories in the cities of Huizhou, Chengdu, Hangzhou, and Anqi.

 The workforce employed in these paper money factories was quite large; it was recorded in 1175 that the factory at Hangzhou alone employed more than a thousand workers a day.
-However, the government issues of paper money were not yet nationwide standards of currency at that point; issues of banknotes were limited to regional areas of the empire, and were valid for use only in a designated and temporary limit of three years.
+However, the government issues of paper money were not yet nationwide standards of currency at that point; issues of notes were limited to regional areas of the empire, and were valid for use only in a designated and temporary limit of three years.

-The geographic limitation changed between 1265 and 1274, when the late southern Song government issued a nationwide paper currency standard, which was backed by gold or silver.
-The range of varying values for these banknotes was perhaps from one string of cash to one hundred at the most.
+Between 1265 and 1274, the late southern Song government introduced a gold- or silver-backed national paper currency standard, which changed the geographic restriction.
+The range of varying values for these notes was perhaps from one string of cash to one hundred at the most.
 Ever after 1107, the government printed money in no less than six ink colors and printed notes with intricate designs and sometimes even with mixture of a unique fiber in the paper to combat counterfeiting.

 The founder of the Yuan dynasty, Kublai Khan, issued paper money known as Jiaochao.
 The original notes were restricted by area and duration, as in the Song dynasty, but in the later years, facing massive shortages of specie to fund their rule, the paper money began to be issued without restrictions on duration.
-Venetian merchants were impressed by the fact that the Chinese paper money was guaranteed by the State.
+The fact that the state was guaranteeing the Chinese paper money impressed Venetian merchants.